Reporting Workers Compensation Related Injuries FAQ

 Very briefly, under the Minnesota law, you are entitled to:

 - Medical services related to your work injury.

-- Part of your wage loss or inability to earn a full income.
+- Compensation for wage loss or inability to earn a full income.

 - Benefits to dependents for work related death.